 Sexual Assault is a crime that affects men and women punishable by both civil and criminal legal action.
 The Arlington County Police Department investigates all sexual assaults reported to the Police Department.
 Once reported to the Police officers respond, investigate and make applicable criminal charges based on evidence collection and survivor / witness statements.
-The survivor of a sexual assault may also choose to file a report with Title IX or Deputy Title IX Coordinator, or the Department of Hu man Resources.
+The survivor of a sexual assault may also choose to file a report with the Title IX Coordinator, or the Department of Human Resources.
 The Office of Student Conduct adjudicates cases involving sex offenses in which the alleged perpetrator is a Virginia Tech Student.
 Virginia Tech also encourages survivors to prosecute alleged perpetrators to the fullest extent of the law.
 There are several avenues for assistance if a person becomes the survivor of a sex offense.